 Welcome to St Mark’s!

-We are delighted that we can now meet together back in our beautiful building on Sunday mornings at 10 am.
-You can also join this service by Zoom; please contact the Vicar, Revd Clive Gardner (firstname.lastname@example.org) if you would like the Zoom link details.
+From Palm Sunday (28th March) we will be holding ‘in person’ services again on Sundays at 10 am.
+You can also join us by Zoom; please contact the Vicar, Revd Clive Gardner ([email protected]) if you would like the Zoom link details.

 Other spiritual resources relating to the pandemic can be found here.